 From password managers to simply changing your passwords, these steps can help keep your details protected

 Our digital lives are only expanding, which of course makes us more vulnerable to bad people wanting to reach us as well.
-While our smartphones, computers, smart watches and other devices make it easier for us to connect to our friends and family — so crucial, especially today — we need to make sure they're locked down, and we're savvy enough to ensure problems don't arise whether that's hackers, phishing attacks or malware.
+While our smartphones, tablets, computers, smartwatches, and other connected devices make it easier for us to connect to our friends and family — so crucial, especially today — we need to make sure they're locked down, and we're savvy enough to ensure problems don't arise whether that's hackers, phishing attacks or malware.

 Here then are 12 steps you can take to protect your digital life, almost all without spending a dime.
 But everyone can help lock down and make your data and personal details just that much harder to access, and may make you feel more secure when you're online as well.